-So I pretend, and dress up our Almost Farmhouse as if surrounded by miles of land and crops, and take in the beauty of the vast expanse across the street from my home that belongs to someone else.
+So I pretend, and dress up our Almost Farmhouse as if surrounded by miles of land and crops.
+And I take in the beauty of the vast expanse across the street from my home that belongs to someone else.

 It was such a scary step to walk away from an industry we loved and relocate to a new city leaving that Big City behind.

 Big City where it was hustle and bustle and entertainment at your fingertips.